jostylr/event-when/README.md

 ### cache(str request/arr [ev, data, timing], str returned, fun process/str emit, str emit) -->  emitter

 This is how to cache an event request.
 This will ensure that the given event will only be called once.
-The event string should be unique and hte assumption is that the same data would be used.
+The event string should be unique and the assumption is that the same data would be used.
 If not, one will have problems.